pirvos/dsc3project/codebook.md

 Table: final_table1.
 The final names of each one of the columns in this table are:
 1. subject      : its values are single integer numbers in the range from 1 to 30, each identifying the subject  that participated in the experimentation instance for which the other data in the particular row corresponds to.
 2. act_name   : its values are strings representing the name of the activity that was being performed at the moment of the particular experimentation instance that the particular row in the table corresponds to.
+The possible values are: “WAKING”, “WALKING_UPSTAIRS”, “WALKING_DOWNSTAIRS”, “SITTING”, “STANDING”, and “LAYING”.
 3. tBodyAcc_mean_X : its values are the values of            tBodyAcc-mean()-X from the original data at the particular instance of the experimentation that the row corresponds to.
 Units: standard gravity units g.
 4. tBodyAcc_mean_Y : its values are the values of            tBodyAcc-mean()-Y from the original data at the particular instance of the experimentation that the row corresponds to.
 Units: standard gravity units g.
 5. tBodyAcc_mean_Z : its values are the values of            tBodyAcc-mean()-Z from the original data at the particular instance of the experimentation that the row corresponds to.
 Units: standard gravity units g.